capashaa/EEToPWGUI/README.md

 A gui for EEToPW with all features from EEToPW.
 This tool is for Pixelwalker.net.
 And nothing else.

+This tool is going to try to convert an EELVL to pixelwalker.
+Then upload the information to the pixelwalker.net API through the SDK in the bottom of this page.

+**Warning:** All blocks that doesn't exist in Pixelwalker is going to be missing from a EELVL file.
+Right now it only support basic worlds.
+Minimap colors is maybe going to be supported in the future.

+### Supported advanced blocks
+- [x] Invisible Portal, Visible Portal.
+- [x] Coin Doors/gates, Death doors/gates.
+- [x] Orange/Purple switches/doors/gates.
+- [x] Colored spikes will be normal spikes in PW.

+Image of the tool:
 ![Image](https://raw.githubusercontent.com/capashaa/EEToPWGUI/main/img/form.png)

 ## How to use the tool